rkuma183/wilsonmar.github.io/_posts/2017-03-03-python-install.md

 <a href="#Uninstall">uninstall</a> Python within various
 package managers (which helps you find and install Python packages).

-Here I'm taking a "deep dive" approach because I haven't seen on on the internet.
+Here I'm taking a "deep dive" approach because I haven't seen one on the internet.

 I've pulled out the various incantations suggested by others on StackOverlow and put them here in context.